UCLCOMP0061/Lab05-template/README.md

 # COMP0061 -- Privacy Enhancing Technologies -- Lab 0X

-This lab will introduce the basics of working with polynomials and their use for private set intersection
+This lab will introduce the basics of working with polynomials and their use for private set intersection.

+This lab requires a basic understanding of polynomials: their representation, degree, evaluation, addition, and multiplication.
+If you are unfamiliar with these concepts, we recommend you read the following Wikipedia article [Wikipedia: Polynomial](https://en.wikipedia.org/wiki/Polynomial), especially the section on Arithmetic.

 ### Structure of Labs
 The structure of all the labs will be similar: two Python files will be provided.